-- Open the file.
+- 1. Open the file.
 In Pattern Mode check Repeat Blocks.
 Note the 5 red dots in the corners and center of the pattern. - 2.
-Also in Pattern Mode check Stop to cut thread between blocks to make the final tieoff. - 3.
-Under the pattern, to the right check Freeze Aspect.
+Also in Pattern Mode check Stop to cut thread between blocks to make the final tieoff. - Under the pattern, to the right check Freeze Aspect.
 Checking this means that when one dimension, either height or width, is changed the other dimension changes proportionately. - 4.
 In Actual Width or Actual Height, highlight and change to the desired size and hit enter.
 Notice that the values for Actual Height and Actual Width change along with those for Total Height and Total Width in Pattern Mode.
-(You can also use the Measure tool see 10.5 Calculate Repeats and Rows for the Entire Quilt - Since we want just one repeat of this pattern leave Rows and Repeats per row at 1. - 6.
+(You can also use the Measure tool see Calculate Repeats and Rows for the Entire Quilt_Calculate Repeats and Rows for the Entire Quilt - 5.
+Since we want just one repeat of this pattern leave Rows and Repeats per row at 1. - 6.
 Square up the quilt. - Click Start.
 The Block size dialog box is displayed.
 Choose an option for locating the pattern.
 Move the needle to the corresponding position on the quilt and click OK. - 8.
 You are instructed to "Click to go to starting point".
 Click OK. - The needle moves to the starting point.
 As the needle moves to the starting point the dialog box displays "Moving to starting point".
-When the needle reaches the starting point a single stitch is made and the dialog status changes to "Pull up bobbin thread.
-Click to start:" Pull up the bobbin thread.
+When the needle reaches the

-- 10. Click again while holding the threads.
+- starting point a single stitch is made and the dialog status changes to "Pull up bobbin thread.
+Click to start:" Pull up the bobbin thread. - 10.
+Click again while holding the threads.
 The tieoff stitches are completed and stitching begins.
 To pause the stitching, press either the Quick Pause or Pause button.
-See 7 Pause Stitching.
-If a thread break occurs or the stitching is stopped see 5.1.12 Restart Pattern. - 11.
+See Pause & Quick Pause Pause Stitching.
+If a thread break occurs or the stitching is stopped see Restart Pattern Restart Pattern. - 11.
 When stitching is complete the final tieoff stitches are completed and the system returns to idle status.

-12.5 Borders and Sashes
+Section 13.05 Borders and Sashes